bqth29/simulated-bifurcation-algorithm/README.md

 ## Scientific background

 _Simulated bifurcation_ is an all new calculation method based on quantum physics used to approximize very accurately and quickly the optimal solution of Ising problems.
+>You can read about the scientific theories at stake and the engineering of the algorithm here: https://arxiv.org/abs/2108.03092

 ## Simulation